Tuesday, March 13, 2018

 One thing of which I was pretty certain throughout my studies was that the Resurrection of Jesus from the dead was something completely unique.
 The Resurrected Body was not some out-of-body experience or near-death occurrence like those stories I had read.
 The Glorified Body was encountered by those chosen disciples after Jesus was unmistakably dead by means of torture and crucifixion.
 This Glorified Body could now pass through matter such as locked doors (Jn.
 20: 19-20) (subtlety).
 Instantaneously, it could be in various places not necessarily in close proximity like Galilee and Jerusalem (agility).
 It was frequently unrecognizable as on the road to Emmaus (Lk.
 24: 13-32) or to Mary Magdalene in the garden (Jn.
 20: 11-18) (brightness or glory).
 It had triumphed over all human suffering (impassibility).

-If we get to a point in our lives where this essential teaching of our Christian faith--the Resurrection of Jesus from the dead--ceases to captivate, to encourage, to foster hope and to motivate, then I suggest that we should probably just stay in bed on Easter morn and every other Sunday morning for that matter.
+If we get to a point in our lives where this essential teaching of our Christian faiththe Resurrection of Jesus from the deadceases to captivate, to encourage, to foster hope and to motivate, then I suggest that we should probably just stay in bed on Sunday morning.
 Why bother at all?
 Life would be pretty empty and meaningless as far as I am concerned.
+(Unfortunately, I think that far too many Catholics are at this point already.)

 However, for Christian believers it is this triumph of Jesus over sin and death that makes all the difference in the world.
 We hope to share in His Resurrection.
 We hope to receive a new, glorified body ourselves.
 We have hope for an eternal life.
 We believe that Jesus can and does forgive our sins when we repent.
 We have Christian hope.